 Henry Lee Professor of Economics On Leave Academic Year 2021-2022

 Claudia Goldin is an economic historian and a labor economist.
 Her current research concerns women in the labor force and the economics of higher education.
 Her previous work has covered a wide array of topics including slavery, emancipation, the economic impact of war, immigration, New Deal policies, inequality, and technological change.
 She is a member of the National Academy of Sciences and is a fellow of many societies including the Econometric Society, the Society of Labor Economists, and the American Academy of Arts and Sciences.
 She has been the director of the NBER’s Development of the American Economy program for more than two decades.
 Goldin is the current president of the American Economic Association....
 Read more about Claudia Goldin

-Nathan Nunn is the Frederic E. Abbe Professor of Economics at Harvard University.
-Professor Nunn was born in Canada, where he received his PhD from the University of Toronto in 2005.
-Professor Nunn’s primary research interests are in economic history, economic development, cultural economics, political economy and international trade.
-He is an NBER Faculty Research Fellow, a Research Fellow at BREAD, and a Faculty Associate at Harvard's Weatherhead Center for International Affairs (WCFIA).
-He is currently a co-editor of the Journal of Development Economics. ...
+Nathan Nunn is Frederic E. Abbe Professor of Economics at Harvard University.
+Professor Nunn’s primary research interests are in political economy, economic history, economic development, cultural economics, and international trade.
+He is an NBER Faculty Research Fellow, a Research Fellow at BREAD, a Faculty Associate at Harvard's Weatherhead Center for International Affairs (WCFIA), and a Fellow of the Canadian Institute for Advanced Research (CIFAR) in the Boundaries, Membership & Belonging program. ...
 Read more about Nathan Nunn